weimeilin79/rpg-rag/instructions/module-one/01-setup_env.md

 - In Key/value pairs, either enter your secret in JSON Key/value pairs, or choose the Plaintext tab and enter the secret in any format.
 You can store up to 65536 bytes in the secret.

-### Sign up for Redpanda Serverless Cluster

-## Sign up and Create a Cluster
-- Redpanda supports Dedicated Cloud, with clusters operating within the Redpanda Cloud environment, as well as Bring Your Own Cloud (BYOC), which allows clusters to run in your private cloud.
-Redpanda offers developers a third option known as "serverless," providing seamless and immediate access to streaming capabilities.

-- For our workshop, we will be using the serverless platform.
-Go to https://cloud.redpanda.com/  and sign up for Redpanda Serverless by setting up your credentials.

-- Click on the default namespace and enter the welcome cluster

-NOTE: You have the ability to create multiple clusters under the namespace, it's great for projects that don’t need a dedicated cluster all the time, spiky workloads and needed separate virtual cluster for topic management.